Li-HsuanHuang/Shiny-Apps/README.md

 library(shiny)

-runGitHub('Shiny-Apps','Li-HsuanHuang',subdir = 'name of subdirectory')
+runGitHub('Shiny-Apps','Li-HsuanHuang',subdir = 'name of the subdirectory')